codaris/UnderDeskBike/Documentation/index.md

 ## Step 4 - Putting It All Together

-The final step was re-arranging the work I had done into a [consistent API](api/) and then create a WPF application for the user interface.
-This part wasn't too hard; this is the perfect type of application for MVVM.
-I also used Entity Framework Core to very quickly put together the SQLite storage for workout information.
+The final step was to organize my work into a [consistent API](api/) and then create a WPF application for the user interface.
+This type of application is perfect for MVVM.
+I used Entity Framework Core to quickly implement SQLite storage for workout data.

 ![](images/screenshot.png)